254th Tunnelling Company: Unit history

 254th Tunnelling Company included a significant number of miners from South Wales, as did the 184th, 170th, 171st, 172nd and 253rd Tunnelling Company.

 254th Tunnelling Company was formed in England and moved to Gallipoli in December 1915, where it merged with the existing VIII Corps Mining Company – but too late to have any serious impact on operations there.
 VIII Corps Mining Company was an improvised unit formed on Gallipoli, which had seen much activity against the Turks in the Helles area between mid-1915 and December of that year, when it was merged into the newly arrived 254th Tunnelling Company.
 From Gallipoli, 254th Tunnelling Company was moved to France and relieved 176th Tunnelling Company in the northern Givenchy area in Spring 1916.
 It served under Fourth Army from September 1916 until after the end of the war.

 Sapper William Hackett was posthumously awarded the Victoria Cross for losing his life in an attempt to help fellow miners when a tunnel collapsed at Shaftesbury Avenue Mine at Givenchy-lès-la-Bassée on 26 June 1916.
 On 22 June, Hackett and four other miners of 254th Tunnelling Company were 35 ft underground heading towards enemy lines when a German mine (Red Dragon) blew in 25 ft of the tunnel, cutting them off.
 For two days they waited for rescuers to reach them.
-Hackett helped three men to safety but refused to leave until the last man, Thomas Collins, 22, of the Swansea Pals (= 14th Battalion, Welsh Regiment), was saved.
+Hackett helped three men to safety but refused to leave until the last man, Thomas Collins, 22, of the 'Swansea Pals' (14th (Service) Battalion, Welsh Regiment (Swansea)), was saved.
 Hackett said simply: “I am a tunneller, I must look after the others first.”
 Fresh shelling caused the tunnel to collapse, entombing the two men alive.
 Sapper John French produced the only known eyewitness account.
 On 27 June he wrote: “Abandoned all hope of getting those two chaps out this morning & stopped all rescue work for the condition of the shaft was so bad to endanger the lives of the men working there...That chap Hackett died a hero for he would not leave his injured comrade.”